Young people and the justice system

 Youth Law Australia is a legal advice service for young people giving free legal advice to people under 18 via email.

 YFS Legal has legal information, advice and representation in criminal law matters to young people aged 25 years or younger.

 Community legal centres give legal advice on a range of topics.
 Contact them to see if they can help with your matter.

 Queensland Law Society can refer you to a specialist private solicitor for advice or representation.

-These organisations may also be able to help with your matter.
-They do not provide legal advice.
+These organisations may be able to help with your matter.
+They don't give legal advice.

-Kids Helpline provides 24 hour free and confidential telephone, online and email counselling services for children aged 5 to 18 years.
+Kids Helpline is a 24 hour free and confidential telephone, online and email counselling service for children aged 5 to 18 years.

 Queensland Police Service investigates complaints about criminal offences.

-Queensland Courts give information on Supreme court, Court of Appeal, district court, magistrates court, Coroners court, Childrens court of Queensland, and Land court.
+Queensland Courts give information on the Supreme Court, Court of Appeal, district court, magistrates court, Coroners Court, Childrens Court of Queensland and Land Court.